Barry Soper on Covid 19 coronavirus lockdown: This Government isn't business savvy

 In truth this extension is all about keeping people locked up over the Anzac weekend.

-Even though Ardern bangs on about how well we've all done, how we can pat ourselves on the back for stopping a wave of devastation that would have inevitably, in her view, occurred, it seems we can't be trusted.
+Even though Ardern talks about how well we've all done, how we can pat ourselves on the back for stopping a wave of devastation that would have inevitably, in her view, occurred, it seems we can't be trusted.

 Level 3, she admits, requires more trust, taking responsibility for ourselves and doing the right thing.

-It's been obvious for several days that Level 4 was going to be with us for longer.
-Ashley Bloomfield talked about his ministry being on a pathway to a gold standard contact-tracing system which he said was essential to come out of lockdown.
+It's been obvious for several days that level 4 was going to be with us for longer.
+Bloomfield talked about his ministry being on a pathway to a gold-standard contact-tracing system, which he said was essential to come out of lockdown.

 He said tracing down 80 per cent of close contacts to virus carriers within three days could be achieved within the next week.